 Who Should Apply

-Participants in this course will be highly-accomplished women from diverse industries seeking positions on boards of directors in the health care industry.
+Recommended participants in this course will be highly-accomplished leaders from diverse industries seeking positions on boards of directors in the health care industry and/or have a demonstrated commitment to supporting the representation of women on corporate boards.
 Ideal participants have held executive-level positions and have a minimum of 10 years of broad-based management and leadership experience.

-Women currently holding board positions who wish to expand their engagement with boards in health and related industries are also invited to attend.
+This program also is designed to help women currently holding board positions who wish to expand their engagement with boards in health and related industries.

 - Biotechnology companies